 Generally, most of the ASEAN Member States, with the exception of Myanmar and to a more limited extent Indonesia, have adopted the UNCITRAL Model Law on International Commercial Arbitration (Model Law) as the basis or part of their arbitration statutes.

 The Brunei civil courts are generally administered by UK-qualified judges.
-The majority of the leading private legal practitioners were also educated and generally obtained their professional qualifications in the UK.28 The Judicial Committee of the Privy Council sitting in the UK is the court of final appeal for civil cases emanating from Brunei.
-Parties to a civil dispute can mutually agree before the commencement of the trial or the Court of Appeal hearing to have the Judicial Committee of the Privy Council as the court of final appeal.
+The majority of the leading private legal practitioners were also educated and generally obtained their professional qualifications in the UK.29 The Judicial Committee of the Privy Council sitting in the UK is the court of final appeal for civil cases emanating from Brunei.
+Parties to a civil dispute can mutually agree before the commencement of a trial or Court of Appeal hearing to have the Judicial Committee of the Privy Council as the court of final appeal.
 Brunei, Singapore and the Philippines are the only countries in ASEAN to have English as the official language of the civil law courts.

 In 2004, Brunei Darussalam amended its national Constitution to provide for complete immunity for the government from being sued before the Brunei law courts.
 This means that the government and all of its subsidiary companies now insert an arbitration agreement into all contracts to say that any disputes must be referred to arbitration.

 As the government is the biggest employer in Brunei, this change in the Constitution has indirectly benefited from arbitration as a dispute resolution mechanism.
 The insertion of arbitration agreements into all government contracts has in turn had an impact on sub-contractors who contract with main contractors for the government.